 Tip: modules that don’t successfully load don’t show up in phpinfo(), so a quick way to see what the error was when PHP attempted to load them is to do

 php -v (it’ll show any warnings above the version info) or

 php -m to get a list of all the extensions loaded and verify yours is OK.

 Important: if you need to rerun any of these steps, wipe the directory you extracted first and start afresh.

 There will now be a memcached.so file in that directory.
 If it hadn’t picked the config details up, it would have written to a different directory, e.g. your default homebrew one.

 Add the memcached.so file to your php.ini – you can verify where that is via Preferences > Config in DevDesktop, but it would normally be:

 extension_dir = "/Applications/DevDesktop/php7_2_x64/ext" extension = memcached.so

-You can save a backup for when you upgrade DevDesktop and it gets overwritten, but if the PHP version has changed you should compile it again – and to be honest it’s quite a quick process.
+You can save a backup for when you upgrade DevDesktop and it gets overwritten, but if the PHP version has changed you should compile it again – it’s a very quick process anyway (few minutes at most).